polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

 ## How to use [auth.ticket.refresh]

 This slot returns a new JWT token from an old existing (and valid) token.
-However, the new token will have a new expiration date, further into the future, allowing you to create a timer that occassionally invokes the server to create a new token, preventing the user from being logged out due to having his or her JWT token becoming expired.
+However, the new token will have a new expiration date, further into the future, allowing you to create a timer that occasionally invokes the server to create a new token, preventing the user from being logged out due to having his or her JWT token becoming expired.